 They offer a range of choices from pancakes or oatmeal to eggs benny and latkes.
 Alternatively, try their famous breakfast sandwiches or a granola bowl.
 Complete your meal with a caesar or artisan coffee.

-The Village uses only locally sourced ingredients, and they have five locations across Victoria.
-If exploring downtown Victoria, visit the Cook Street location.
+The Village uses only locally-sourced ingredients, and they have five locations across Victoria.
+If exploring Downtown Victoria, visit the Cook Street one.

 If you prefer savoury, they offer classic dishes like eggs benedict and omelettes.
 Alternatively, try their Wild West Waffle with BBQ baked beans and smoked brisket or their breakfast grilled cheese with bacon.

-Be sure to also try one of their signature cocktails!
+Be sure to also sip on one of their signature cocktails!

-Cora is an all-day breakfast chain that has been popular across Canada for over 10 years.
-Their downtown location is, therefore, a great choice for brunch in Victoria.
+Cora is an all-day breakfast chain that has been popular across Canada for over ten years.
+Their downtown location is, therefore, a fantastic choice for brunch in Victoria.

 Sweet dishes include an array of pancakes, waffles, sweet crepes, fruit and granola, and more!
 Complement your meal with a specialty coffee or fresh fruit smoothie.

 With so many choices, everyone will find something to enjoy.
-Cora is a good choice for a quick bite and is a great family-friendly option.
+Cora is a good choice for a quick bite to eat and is very family-friendly.

 If you can’t decide what you want, they also have a brunch buffet option.
 Enjoy your meal with a mimosa or their Royal Elephant cocktail made with prosecco, raspberry liquor, and raspberry pearls.
 Coffee, teas, juices, and smoothies are also available.

-Nautical Nellies are well-known for their high-quality seafood dishes.
-They have recently also started serving weekend brunch at their inner harbour location.
+Nautical Nellies is well-known for its high-quality seafood dishes.
+They have recently also started serving weekend brunch at their Inner Harbour location.
 Nautical Nellies is quickly becoming one of the best places to have brunch in Victoria!

 If you love fresh, high-quality seafood and beautiful marina views, Nautical Nellies is the brunch spot for you!